fashaikh/openai_psteam/README.md

 # openai_steam
 A collection of science, technology, engineering, AI and mathematical (STEAM) tools to accelerate openai based development and deployment

-## OpenAI and Cogniitve Search with Specific Knowledge Base, Grounding Prompt and Thought Process

 ### Installation and Deployment
 1. Create a new folder
 and clone this repository to get the code base